-American Heart Association First Aid / CPR / AED Class – Eugene / Springfield Oregon
+American Heart Association First Aid / CPR / AED Class in Springfield Oregon

-Don’t miss your shot to attend the best American Heart Association First Aid / CPR / AED Class in Eugene Oregon.
-Sign Up for an upcoming American Heart Association First Aid / CPR / AED Class!
+Don’t miss your shot to attend the best American Heart Association First Aid / CPR / AED Class in Springfield Oregon.
+Sign Up for an upcoming American Heart Association First Aid / CPR / AED Class in Springfield Oregon!

 At Defensive Firearms Instruction, our goal is to take people from our communities and turn them into assets as opposed to liabilities to those around them.
 Most people have had an encounter, whether at home or in public, where someone needed some sort of First Aid / AED / CPR assistance.
 We are proud to represent the American Heart Association (AHA) by providing up to date First Aid / AED / CPR Adult, Child, and Infant classes.
 Whether you are a caregiver or concerned citizen, this training is relevant to everyone.